pkozhevnikov/quizzly/model/basics.md

 Curator may mark a Quiz **Obsolete**.

+Related links:

+ * [Availability of Quizzes](quizzes.md) - details of usage Quizzes in Exams and Practicing

 ### Exam management

 An Official creates an Exam.
 This Official is the **Host** of the Exam.
 Host specifies a